-# Note: The executable files below are located in $GOPATH/bin.
-If the environment variables are not configured, you can manually specify the path.
+# Note: The following executable files are located in $GOPATH/bin.
+If the environment variable is not configured, you can manually specify the path.

 go version go1.18beta1 linux/amd64